idankam/EX2-OOP/README.md

 Copy – coping the graph.

-Is connected – a function that is checking if the graph is connected by using BFS algorithm we are checking on one node and after that using the transpose dunction and checking on the transpose if there is a rout from this node in the graph and also in the transpose graph so the graph is connected.

 BFS – a searching algorithm that is getting the graph and a node and painting every node he get to.

 Dijkstra – this is the an algorithm that we are using to get the shortest path, this algorithm is returning the shortest paths from a node to all the other nodes.
 For more information: (https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).

+Is connected – a function that is checking if the graph is connected by using BFS algorithm we are checking on one node and after that using the transpose dunction and checking on the transpose if there is a rout from this node in the graph and also in the transpose graph so the graph is connected.

+Is connected GUI example:

 sortestPathDist – calling the Dijkstra algorithm and by that returning the chortest path weight.